dmaone/CommonSense/README.md

 * Open PSoC Creator
 * File -> Open -> Project/Workspace "CommonSense.cywrk".
 * IMPORTANT: Select "Release" in the  rightmost combo box on the top toolbar that says "Debug".

+### Bootloader
+* Select "Project 'Bootloader'" in "Workspace Explorer" on the left, right-click, "Set as Active Project".
-* Go to Project -> Device Selector menu, find and select "CY8C5888LTI-LP097".
+* Right-click again, "Device Selector", find and select "CY8C5888LTI-LP097".
 It's likely selected already.
-* Press F6 to build everything.
+* Press Shift-F6 to build bootloader.

+### Firmware itself
+Smoke test: Repeat the above for "Project 'Firmware'".

 Now it's a good time to make your firmware customizations.
 CommonSense/Firmware.cydsn/config.h is a config file.
 You can set number of rows, columns and layers there, as well as switch type.
 But, again: _build without any changes first_!

 * Open "Project "Firmware"" in the left pane, click "Pins" in "Design Wide Resources".
 You will see chip model and a table on the right.
 Assign pins according to plan.
 * Press "Ctrl-F5" (Debug -> Program).
 The kit should be plugged in, of course.
-PSoC Programmer will demand to update KitProg - it explains how.
+PSoC Programmer will likely demand to update KitProg - it explains how.

 --- it's time now to disconnect the board, peel that polyimide film off the micro USB socket and plug the host into it.